vectara/vectara-answer/README.md

 ## Docker

 By default Vectara Answer runs locally on your machine using `npm run start`.
-There is also an option to use Vectara Answer with Docker, which also makes it easy to deplot Vectara Answer to a cloud environment.
+There is also an option to use Vectara Answer with Docker, which also makes it easy to deploy Vectara Answer to a cloud environment.

 Please see these detailed [instructions](DOCKER.md) for more details on using Docker.